naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab05.md

    ```execute-2
    ssh -i ~/disco_key ec2-user@$PREP_SYSTEM_IP "echo HIGHSIDE_BASTION_IP=$(echo $HIGHSIDE_BASTION_IP) > /home/ec2-user/highside.env"
    ```
-4. On your other terminal window, SSH from the prep system over to the bastion server:
+4. On your first terminal window, SSH from the prep system over to the bastion server.
+If your mirror is still running for some reason, you'll need to wait for it to complete before you continue:
    ```execute
    source ~/highside.env
    ssh -i ~/disco_key ec2-user@$HIGHSIDE_BASTION_IP